-Patient Satisfaction Ratings FAQs
+Patient Experience Ratings & Reviews FAQs

-In order to monitor our patients’ satisfaction with their healthcare experience, we partner with Press Ganey to collect feedback from patients.
-Press Ganey Associates, Inc. is a national firm that provides services to survey healthcare consumers and patients about their experiences.
-Northwestern Medicine engages Press Ganey to survey our patients and to provide comparative data to enable us to identify opportunities to improve.
+In order to monitor our patients’ satisfaction with their healthcare experience, we partner with Medallia to collect feedback from patients.
+Medallia leads the market in understanding and managing experience for customers and employees across various industries.
+Northwestern Medicine engages Medallia to survey our patients and to provide comparative data to enable us to identify opportunities to improve.
 Patient satisfaction is an indicator of quality health care and a higher score may indicate that a hospital provides a higher level of patient care.

 Which providers are eligible to have star ratings and comments on nm.org?